FedML-AI/FedML/data/fednlp/seq2seq/WMT/README.md

 ## Introduction

-The 20 Newsgroups dataset is a natural language translation dataset.
-It contains mutiple pairs of languages including: chinese-english, german-english, czech-english, russian-english
+The WMT dataset is a natural language translation dataset.
+It contains mutiple pairs of languages translation including: czech-english, german-english, russian-english, chinese-english

 you can find the processed pickle files for this dataset in this [link](https://drive.google.com/folderview?id=1OhZ5NDaVz0VZX5jy8V_I_sfR25R2k_OE) or you can manully download the dataset